-Introduction to Hospitality and Travel Management HTM 110
+HTM 110 Introduction to Hospitality and Travel Management 3 semester credits

 This course is an introduction to the hospitality and travel industry, with a particular emphasis on the aspects of management.
 Topics covered in this course include: a general introduction to the profession and careers in the field; principles of organization and management of food service, lodging, travel and tourism, and special events segments of the industry; general concepts of service management; changes and trends in the industry; issues of local interest; and other topics as appropriate.
 This course may be taken online or face to face.
 Prerequisite(s): None.